awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.create-cluster.md

        --region us-west-2
    ```

-   Replace `roleARN` with the ARN from the previous step\.

-   All of the nodes in the cluster will be of type *dax\.r3\.large* \(`--node-type`\)\.
-There will be three nodes \(`--replication-factor`\)—one primary node and two replicas\.
+   All of the nodes in the cluster are of type `dax.r4.large` \(`--node-type`\)\.
+There are three nodes \(`--replication-factor`\)—one primary node and two replicas\.

-To view the cluster status, type the following command:
+To view the cluster status, enter the following command\.

 ```
 aws dax describe-clusters
 ```

-The status is shown in the output\.
-For example: `"Status": "creating"`
+The status is shown in the output—for example, `"Status": "creating"`\.

 **Note**
-Creating the cluster will take several minutes\.
+Creating the cluster takes several minutes\.
 When the cluster is ready, its status changes to `available`\.
- In the meantime, you can proceed to [Step 4: Configure Security Group Inbound Rules](DAX.create-cluster.cli.configure-inbound-rules.md) and follow the instructions there\.
+In the meantime, proceed to [Step 4: Configure Security Group Inbound Rules Using the AWS CLI](DAX.create-cluster.cli.configure-inbound-rules.md) and follow the instructions there\.